White Knight Chronicles II

 The game allows the player to transfer their character from White Knight Chronicles along with money, equipment and guild ranks.
 The game also contains a remastered version of the original White Knight Chronicles.

+Gameplay

-GameplayWhite Knight Chronicles II is similar to its predecessor White Knight Chronicles, a role-playing video game presented in a third-person perspective.
+White Knight Chronicles II is similar to its predecessor White Knight Chronicles, a role-playing video game presented in a third-person perspective.
 However, some changes to improve gameplay in all aspects have been made, introducing battle system mechanics, combos, armor and weapons to make, enemies and dungeons.

 Georama

 The Georama system, an online mode that lets the player create their own town, is back with various changes.
 Now players can play with their friends online in quests of up to 6 characters.